 Other names for Holy Communion are: The Lord’s Supper, the Eucharist (from the Greek language, meaning, “to give thanks”), the Mass, and the Sacrament of the Table.

 Who can receive Holy Communion at Our Saviour's?

 All who believe that Jesus is present in the bread and the wine are invited to come to the altar for this meal of grace.
 Children who do not yet receive communion are invited to come forward to receive a blessing.

 How old do you have to be to take communion?

 Since Jesus never set an age limit on communion, we don’t have a particular age set in stone.
 If a young child has been receiving communion at another church, that child is welcome to receive communion here as well.
 We offer a fun, interactive First Communion class twice-a-year.
-While the class is aimed primarily at 4th graders in the spring and 5th graders in the fall, there are always children a bit older and a bit younger present as well.
+While the class is aimed primarily at 4th and 5th graders, there are always children a bit older and a bit younger present as well.
+A class for middle school-age children is offered on Wednesday in the fall and spring.
+Watch the newsletter for those dates.
 Readiness for communion is best determined by the child and his/her parents.
 If you have questions about communion, feel free to talk to one of the pastors.